-Subject to an unconfirmed vc15 record, the first occurrences of this species in the county have been railway-related, presumably as an introduction related to railway ballast.
-Rodney Burton found it on the railway tracks at St Mary Cray station in 2002, where still present in 2015, and drew attention23 to an analogous occurrence in Germany.
+Subject to an unconfirmed vc15 record, the first occurrences of this species in the county have been railway-related, likely to be an introduction related to railway ballast.
+Rodney Burton found it on the railway tracks at St Mary Cray station in 2002, where still present in 2017, and drew attention23 to an analogous occurrence in Germany.
 It is also mentioned in the Sussex rare plant register as having been present on railway tracks at Lewes station, despite spraying.
 In 2007 it was found by Sue Buckingham below a railway bridge at Haysden and subsequent observations have shown it to be present elsewhere on the railway line itself.
 An occurrence 850m south of the railway raises questions as regards the means of dispersal, given that the explosive capsule ejection in Geranium spp.
-Is normally limited to a few metres, and attachment to a bird or animal may be implied.
-A 2012 discovery at Holborough is about 60m from a railway, but the species has not been found there on the railway itself.